google/comprehensive-rust/src/running-the-course/course-structure.md

 [1]: https://source.android.com/docs/setup/download/downloading
 [2]: https://github.com/google/comprehensive-rust

+### Rust in Chromium

+The [Rust in Chromium](../chromium.md) deep dive is a half-day course on using Rust as part of the Chromium browser.
+It includes using Rust in Chromium's `gn` build system, bringing in third-party libraries ("crates") and C++ interoperability.

+You will need to be able to build Chromium - a debug, component build is [recommended](../chromium/setup.md) for speed but any build will work.
+Ensure that you can run the Chromium browser that you've built.

 ### Bare-Metal Rust

 The [Bare-Metal Rust](../bare-metal.md) deep dive is a full day class on using Rust for